Step One: Tell

 In a 30-minute class, all you have time to say is your name, how you identify yourself professionally, and what motivates you to teach today.
 No more.
 (We’ll talk about what you can say in a longer class later.)

 For example: Hello!
-My name is Y. I am a [professional title], and I love to laugh.
-Today I would like to share with you something I greatly enjoy, and that always makes me feel really good.
+My name is Y. I am a [professional title] and love to laugh.
+Today I would like to share something I greatly enjoy with you, which always makes me feel good.

 2. (Optional) Icebreaker(s):